jassenousiainen/webgl-raytracer/README.md

 # WebGL Raytracer
 A simple realtime raytracer made with JavaScript and WebGL.
-Requires browser with WebGL 2.0 support (developed and tested on Chrome v87) and a somewhat powerful GPU.
+Requires browser with WebGL 2.0 support (Edge Chromium gives best peformance) and a somewhat powerful GPU.

 View demo in here: https://jassenousiainen.github.io/